How to Build a Champagne Tower: Glass Count & Step-by-Step Guide

 • Foam overflow?
 Pause briefly, then resume slightly slower

 • Uneven distribution?
-Adjust angle toward lagging side
+Adjust angle toward the lagging side

-Expert Move: For large towers (>5 tiers), use two pourers simultaneously from opposite sides.
+Expert Move: For large towers (more than 5 tiers), use two pourers simultaneously from opposite sides.

 Total Number of Glasses